Xrayez/godot-editor-icons-previewer/README.md

 Godot 3.0+ compatible.
 Note that in version 3.0, there's no menu option, but the plugin is still accesible via a shortcut (see below).
+For the Godot 4 version, see here : [latest version](https://github.com/Xrayez/godot-editor-icons-previewer/tree/gd4)

 ## Usage

+To read the full documentation, which will be kept updated as more features come in, read [the documentation](https://docs.google.com/document/d/1y2aPsn72dOxQ-wBNGqLlQvrw9-SV_z12a1MradBglF4/edit?usp=sharing)

 Navigate to `Project` > `Tools` and click `Show Editor Icons` menu option (<kbd>Alt</kbd>+<kbd>I</kbd> shortcut is also available for this):